mmod/nk-xrm/README.md

 ### Important considerations

-The advanced cryptography methods were stripped from this source, so you will want to modify `path_to_application/app/models/account` and `path_to_application/adm/models/account` and updated the *login* members so that they implement a more secure authentication system.
+The advanced cryptography methods were stripped from this source, so you will want to modify `path_to_application/app/models/account` and `path_to_application/adm/models/account` and update the *login* members so that they implement a more secure authentication system.

 **This is a new repository and we have a lot going on.
 Please bear with us as we update sources and documentation.**